telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_mongo_sink.md

     > db['sth_/4wheels_car1_oil_level'].find()
      { "_id" : ObjectId("5534d143fa701f0be751db87"), "recvTimeTs": "1402409899391", "recvTime" : "2015-04-20T12:13:22.41.412Z", "attrType" : "float", "attrValue" : "74.6" }

 Finally, the pair of parameters `data_model=dm-by-attribute` and `attr_persistence=column` has no palpable sense if used together, thus **DON'T USE IT**.
-In this case, in fact, `OrionMongoSink` will not persist anything; only a warning will be logged.
+In this case, in fact, `NGSIMongoSink` will not persist anything; only a warning will be logged.

 NOTES:

 * `mongo` is the MongoDB CLI for querying the data.
 * `sth_` prefix is added by default when no database nor collection prefix is given (see next section for more details).
-* This sink adds the original '/' initial character to the `fiware-servicePath`, which was removed by `OrionRESTHandler`.
+* This sink adds the original '/' initial character to the `fiware-servicePath`, which was removed by `NGSIRestHandler`.

 NOTE: `mongo` is the MongoDB CLI for querying the data.